kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 November 10th, 2019

 ## Bloom Filter Background
 A [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a probabilistic data structure.
 It's used to quickly exclude obviously irrelevant information in exchange for tolerating some false positives.
-A bloom filter can say "no, this item definitely doesn't belong", or "this item might belong, but I could be wrong".
+A bloom filter can say "no, this item definitely doesn't belong", or "this item might belong, but it might not".
 The best part is that the false alarm positive can be calculated _and controlled_.

 **insert image here**

 Bloom filters function a lot like a hash table, but they use memory much more efficiently.
 A bloom filter uses less memory because it doesn't deal with collisions, so it has no need to store the actual item.
 In fact, all we need is **one bit** to store  `true` or `false`.
 This means that a bloom filter can be computed once, stored in a compact bitmap, and loaded on startup or as needed.

+A hash table requires 4 or 8 **bytes** per index compared to a bloom filter's one **bit**.
+{: .notice--warning}

 To check if an item is in the desired set, simply hash it and check the corresponding bit in the bitmap.
 If the bit is toggled to 0, there's no way this item is in the desired set.
 If the bit is set to 1, this item _might_ be in the desired set or it _might_ be a collision, e.g. two items that hash to the same value.
 [Bloom Filters by Example](https://llimllib.github.io/bloomfilter-tutorial/) allows you to create and play with your own filter.